Best LIVE Ammo Deals Online >>>

 Pros

-• Compact and lightweight
+• Compact and light

 Cons

-• Lower output than other models
+• Lower output than other lights

 Specs

-CR123, AA
+• Battery: CR123, AA

-1.5, 14 hours (CR123)
+• Battery Life: 1.5, 14 hrs (CR123)

 The Streamlight ProTac 1L-1AA has been out for several years, but it’s a great budget option for anyone who wants a solid EDC flashlight that doesn’t cost a bunch of money.

-It’s light on features but you get the essentials: high and low settings, plus a strobe function.
+It’s short on features but you get the essentials: high and low settings, plus a strobe function.
 The biggest advantage is its ability to run off a single CR123, AA lithium, or AA alkaline battery.
 You’ll get maximum power from a CR123 battery and maximum battery life from an AA lithium battery.

 Streamlight_ProTac 1L-1AA_PPT_2